rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 where `<IMAGE>` is one of the directory names in `src/ci/docker` (for example `x86_64-gnu` is a fairly standard Ubuntu environment).

-The docker script will mount your local rust source tree in read-only mode, and an `obj` directory in read-write mode.
+The docker script will mount your local Rust source tree in read-only mode, and an `obj` directory in read-write mode.
 All of the compiler artifacts will be stored in the `obj` directory.
 The shell will start out in the `obj` directory.
 From there, you can run `../src/ci/run.sh` which will run the build